- Hook already existing process(es)

 Enter the application name and it's command line if necessary.

-If you want to make multiple runs, you can chack "Automatically resume application after having loaded the following file list" and specify which monitoring files and overriding dll will be automatically reloaded (the process will resume after theses injections)
+"Automatically resume application after having loaded the following file list" If you want to make multiple runs, specify which monitoring files and overriding dll will be automatically reloaded.
+The process will resume automatically after theses injections without displaying a dialog box asking to resume the process.

 If you want to run application under another user account, simply check "Run as" and sepcify user and password.
 (Notice: for security reason these settings are not saved)